Skip to main content

 Brenda Burget has 25 years of experience in IT with 10 years in cyber security in various senior technical and management roles at a large corporation.
 She left her position in the corporate world to focus on improving community knowledge in cyber security.

 She has her certified information system manager (CISM) from ISACA and is currently the program officer at the local Boise Chapter.
-While active in various corporate roles, she was awarded 3 patents.
+While active in various corporate roles, she was awarded three patents.

 Fuli Chavez, Cyber Operations and Resilience Instructor

 Fulcanelli “Fuli” Chavez is currently an Information Security Engineer for Albertsons Companies in Boise, ID.
 He has over 20 years of experience in Information Technology (IT) and Information Security (IS).
-Previously, he was the Sr. Security Operations Analyst at the largest privately held west-coast US financial services company.
+Previously, he was the senior security operations analyst at the largest privately held west-coast U.S. financial services company.

-He earned a Masters of Science in Engineering and Bachelors of Science in Chemical Engineering from the University of Washington, and holds several IT/IS certifications including CISSP, CISA and MCSE.
+He earned a Master of Science in Engineering and a Bachelor of Science in Chemical Engineering from the University of Washington and holds several IT/IS certifications including CISSP, CISA and MCSE.

 Charlene Deaver-Vazquez